Richard J. Donovan Correctional Facility (RJD)

 CDCR provides through a contract with a community-based organization an on-site Case Manager as a family reunification liaison for inmates and family members, to assist with an inmates pre-release preparation; and conduct Parenting and Creative Conflict Resolution classes for inmates.
 Please call the Institution to contact the Family Reunification Liaison.

-Richard J. Donovan Correctional Facility is located in San Diego.
+Facility is located in San Diego.
 Widely known as “America’s Finest City” due in large part to its amazing weather, 26 miles of beautiful white-sand beaches, San Diego showcases many popular attractions to be enjoyed by the entire family.
 Those attractions include; the San Diego Zoo, Sea World, Balboa Park, Lego Land, golf courses and historic museums.
 The city also offers an abundance of fun attractions year-round for all ages, including; arts and culture, sports activities, a multitude of parks, recreation centers, unique shops and restaurants.
 San Diego ideal weather and central location make it a perfect place to work, live, relax, and play year round.

 Mission: The Mission at Richard J. Donovan Correctional Facility (RJDCF) is a multi-mission institution: RJDCF’s primary mission is to provide housing for General Population and SNY, Level I, II, III & IV inmates serving their term of incarceration at RJDCF.
 Additionally RJDCF provides health care services and rehabilitative programs to inmates while incarcerated at RJDCF.
 RJDCF is a designated institution for inmates with severe mental illness, inmates with developmental disabilities and is responsible for providing officer coverage for inmates being treated in community hospitals throughout San Diego County.

-Sensitive Needs Yard (SNY): There are currently three facilities at RJDCF which are designated as SNY.
+Sensitive Needs Yard (SNY): There are currently two facilities at RJDCF which are designated as SNY.
 SNY inmates are those inmates that are remanded to the custody of the California Department of Corrections and Rehabilitations (CDCR) but due to safety concerns they are separated from General Population inmates to serve their term of incarceration.
 SNY inmates have the opportunity to work and attend education programs that include Adult Basic Education, college courses, GED programs, Career Technical Education (Carpentry, Welding, Electronics, Building Maintenance), Inmate Work Labor and a multitude of voluntary programs that afford the inmates opportunities for self-improvement.

 General Population: General Population inmates are those inmates that are remanded to the custody of the California Department of Corrections and Rehabilitations (CDCR) to serve their term of incarceration.
 The General Population inmates at RJDCF provide support to the institution by working maintenance, food service, janitorial, as well as other jobs that serve in supporting the operation of the prison.
 General Population inmates also have the opportunity to attend education programs that include Adult Basic Education, GED programs, Career Technical Education (Computer Literacy, Building Maintenance, Heating Ventilation Air Conditioning – HVAC, and Machine Shop) and a multitude of other voluntary programs that afford the inmates opportunities for self-improvement.

-Non-Designated Programming Facilities: There are currently two Non-Designated Programming facilities at RJD – Facility E and the Minimum Support Facility (MSF).
+Non-Designated Programming Facilities: There are currently three Non-Designated Programming facilities at RJD – Facility D, Facility E and the Minimum Support Facility (MSF).
 Non-Designated Programming Facilities are those that house inmates together regardless of their designation (Sensitive Needs Yard (SNY) or General Population (GP) in order to provide greater access to self-help, educational, vocational and rehabilitative programs.
 The department is doing this as one of the efforts to focus on an inmate’s rehabilitation while safely housing them in the least restrictive facilities possible.
 These facilities are intended to provide an environment focused on positive rehabilitative programming for inmates who abstain from violence.
 No program shall segregate inmates based on prior SNY or GP housing status, and inmates are expected to participate in the recreation yard, job assignments, education/vocation assignments, inmate activity groups, religious services and other programs and activities.

 Bakery/Shoe Factory/Laundry – CALPIA operates a full functioning bakery which produces 9,760 loaves of wheat bread daily.
 The shoe factory produces 1,000 pairs of shoes daily.
 Laundry provides service for VA hospitals and local prisons.
 CALPIA also employees inmates in maintenance, warehouse, and also implemented the Health Care Facility Maintenance program.
 Over 200 inmates are employed and learn job skills through CALPIA Enterprises at RJDCF.